 For each phase, you have to determine if you have the time, technical or design skills to accomplish each one of them.

 You can build a website in a few ways:

 - [Intermediate] CMS – Use a Content Management System Software like WordPress, Joomla, Drupal, Umbraco

 - [Super Easy] DaD – Use online Drag & Drop Website Builder

 cost changes depending on which type of builder you use.

-- Learning how to use WordPress (only if you are going to do stuff yourself, it will take you a few hours to learn the very basics and weeks to months to learn WordPress, you can get free tutorials or pay up around R600 a month for premium tutorials)
+- Learning how to use a CMS (only if you are going to do stuff yourself, it will take you a few hours to learn the very basics and weeks to months to learn a CMS, you can get free tutorials or pay up around R600 a month for premium tutorials)

 - Design Costs (basic templates will cost R400 – R700, premium templates R1000 – R3000, template alterations free if you do it yourself note there is a massive learning curve, to hire a pro or agency expect R 4000 – R 20 000)

 - Building Costs (this is putting the right pages in the right places, adding modules, plugins, contact forms, populating content etc again free diy massive learning curve, R250 – R1000 per hour hiring a pro and expect to pay anywhere R6500 – R 50,000 plus depending how much content and pages)